SciML/DifferentialEquations.jl/README.md

 - (Stochastic) partial differential equations ((S)PDEs) (with both finite difference and finite element methods)

-The well-optimized DifferentialEquations solvers benchmark as the some of the fastest implementations, using classic algorithms and ones from recent research which routinely outperform the "standard" C/Fortran methods, and include algorithms optimized for high-precision and HPC applications.
+The well-optimized DifferentialEquations solvers benchmark as the some of the fastest
+implementations, using classic algorithms and ones from recent research which routinely outperform the "standard" C/Fortran methods, and include algorithms optimized for high-precision and HPC applications.
+At the same time, it wraps the classic C/Fortran methods, making it easy to switch over to them whenever necessary.
 It integrates with the Julia package sphere, for example using Juno's progress meter, automatic plotting, built-in interpolations, and wraps other differential equation solvers so that many different methods for solving the equations can be accessed by simply switching a keyword argument.
 It utilizes Julia's generality to be able to solve problems specified with arbitrary number types (types with units like Unitful, and arbitrary precision numbers like BigFloats and ArbFloats), arbitrary sized arrays (ODEs on matrices), and more.
 This gives a powerful mixture of speed and productivity features to help you solve and analyze your differential equations faster.

 For information on using the package,